Dear Ms. Vicki,

 I want him to be happy and think happier thoughts about me.
 I hate seeing him struggle with this and feel guilty for putting him through it.

 Thank you for writing to me.
 Please know that every letter is very important to me, especially yours.
 I appreciate you for being so transparent about what happened in your past, so please allow me to give you some quick advice for a problem you've been dealing with for quite a while.

 I really admire you for leaving the abusive relationship.
 You had to be around 17 or so at the time.
 Anyone can find themselves in an abusive relationship; it doesn't have an age, a gender, a race or ethnicity or a socio-economic status.
 It can happen to anyone.
 Again, I'm just glad you got out and left this guy alone.

-In many ways, Caleb's behavior is resembling an emotional abuser.
-He's pouting, sulking, giving you the silent treatment because he's not the man who "took your virginity."
+In many ways, Caleb's behavior resembles that of an emotional abuser.
+He's pouting, sulking and giving you the silent treatment because he's not the man who "took your virginity."
 This makes you second-guess yourself and decreases your self-esteem.